BilkentCrypto/per-capita-superhack/README.md

 # PerCapita

 PerCapita is a Decentralized Initial NFT Offering platform built on Zora in Superhack 2023 Hackathon by Bilkent Blockchain Society.
-(Explain all of it shortly)
+(Explain all of it shortly as introduction.
+First describe what is INO)

 Below, you can see a brief description of how PerCapita utilizes the sponsor projects of the Superhack hackathon (For more details, scroll below):